zendrive/docs/api/webhook_api.rst

 Retries
 """""""
-Zendrive will retry notifications to the Webhook if it receives a Server Error from your Webhook handler i.e HTTP response codes 500-599.
-Notifications will not be retried for response codes 300-499.
+Zendrive will retry notifications to the Webhook if it is unable to connect to the host of your Webhook handler.
+Notifications will not be retried for HTTP error codes.
 Notifications will be retried every 2 minutes.

 While it may happen rarely, it is possible that your Webhook receive duplicates of the same notification from Zendrive.
 Your Webhook handler should take care to handle this correctly as required.